-Let’s explore the details of investing in biotech shares, the scale of the opportunity for my portfolio, and, of course, the level of risk investors I’m exposing myself to.
+Let’s explore the details of investing in biotech shares, the scale of the opportunity for my portfolio, and, of course, the level of risk to investors.

 What are Biotech Stocks?

-Biotech stocks represent companies that are focused on the development of new medicines and vaccines.
-This is very similar to pharmaceutical companies.
+Biotechnology stocks represent companies that are focused on the development of new medicines and vaccines for treating common and rare disease.
+This is very similar to a pharmaceutical company.
 However, the key difference is the approach taken.

 Biotech-derived therapies use living organisms, like bacteria and enzymes, as a base for creating new drugs.
 By comparison, pharmaceutical companies create chemical-based medicines.